What Does Heroin Do: 15 Effects Of The Drug

 5. Depression

 It is generally said that people who use heroin tend to be a victim of depression more than people who do not use any drugs.
-Many types of research also show that people addicted to certain drugs fall prey to depression sooner.

 It is difficult for drug users to get out of depression because a single missing drug dose can trigger them.
-All the other drugs, along with heroin, have serious effects on mental health and can be dangerous at times.
+All the other drugs, along with heroin, have serious effects on mental health5 and can be dangerous at times.

 Suppose you are suffering from serious depression or other problems related to mental health.
 In that case, you can also contact or check with the mental health services administration, who will guide you to get out of the crisis.

-Not only that, but the mental health services administration is also a treat way to get back on track if you are facing mental health problems, not only because of heroin but because of any other problems in your life.
+Not only that, but the Mental Health Services Administration is also a treat way to get back on track if you are facing mental health problems, not only because of heroin but because of any other problems in your life.

 6. Kidney Disease

+What does heroin do to harm your body?
+Everything.
 There are a lot of kidney diseases that can be caused due to heroin overdose.
-In some cases, it can even lead to kidney failure.
-So it is advised to be very sure if you are into heroin.
-Make sure that you know all the effects and side effects of heroin properly before jumping to any conclusion.
+In some cases, it can even lead to kidney failure, so it is advised to be very sure if you are into heroin.

 7. Heart Infections

-Not only heroin, but if you are into any drugs, you will surely be affected by various health problems, including heart infections.
+Not only heroin but if you are into any drugs, you will surely be affected by various health problems, including heart infections.
 Some heart infections can be cured by serious monitoring over time, whereas others might even be fatal.

 Some patients also report that they experience withdrawal symptoms along with shallow breathing.
 In these cases, getting your system clean from this highly addictive drug is very important.